ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/indexes/create-map-reduce-index.markdown

      This field will be aggregated later in the Reduce stage, accumulating the data from all the Orders documents, per company.
      The accumulative value of this field will represent the total amount spent by a company on _all_ orders.

+3. **Add reduction**
-3. Next, click 'Add Reduction' to continue and add the 'Reduce' function.
+   Next, click 'Add Reduction' to continue and add the 'Reduce' function.
    See [The Reduce Stage](../../../studio/database/indexes/create-map-reduce-index#the-reduce-stage).
 {PANEL/}